dszurek/LRFR-Project/README.md

 - **CMU PIE & Labeled Faces in the Wild Datasets:** Training and evaluation data
 - **PyTorch:** Deep learning framework
 - **OpenCV:** Computer vision utilities

 ---

-## 📧 Contact

-For questions or collaboration:

-- Open an issue on GitHub
-- Contact: [Your Email/Department]

----